On Schwinger pair production between D3 branes: The interaction amplitude

 similar for definition of $Q^\prime$ with a prime added on each variable.
 The detailed derivation of \eqref{40ccss} is given in Appendix \ref{Appendix A}.
 Note that ${\rm sin}^2\pi \nu_0{\rm sin}^2\pi \nu_1\leq0$ is consistent with what we have claimed that $\nu_0$ and $\nu_1$ are one pure imaginary or zero, with the other one being real.
 Since in our convention we have chosen $\nu_0=i{\bar{\nu}_0}$, with ${\bar{\nu}_0}$ and $\nu_1$ being real, we can rewrite \eqref{40ccss} as

-We want the square root of these results.
-Remember that in our convention, we have ${\bar{\nu}_0}>0$ and $0\leq \nu_1\leq1$ and when there is no electromagnetic fluxes, we require ${\bar{\nu}_0}=\nu_1=0$.
-In such convention, together with \eqref{69 Q}, we have
+We will need the square root of these results.
+Remember that in our convention, we have ${\bar{\nu}_0}>0$ and $0\leq \nu_1\leq1$ and when there is no electromagnetic flux, we require ${\bar{\nu}_0}=\nu_1=0$.
+In such a convention, together with \eqref{69 Q}, we have

 and